Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 Add Plus 1 before Plus 2 — always

 You cannot access Plus 2 without Plus 1.
-If your budget only allows for one add-on, Plus 1 is the right choice: larger prize pool, bigger average jackpot, and no mandatory link to a second game.
+If your budget only allows for one add-on, Plus 1 is the lower-cost choice: larger prize pool, bigger average jackpot, and no mandatory link to a second game.

 -